Graduate entry to Podiatric Medicine

 - Application timelines and due dates

-- Domestic and international applications for the DPM commencing 2022 are now open and will close on 31 August.
-Applications are via UWA’s online application system.
+- Domestic and International applications open on 1 March and close on 31 August the year prior to commencement.
+Apply via UWA’s online application process for postgraduate coursework studies.
 International students may also apply via an authorised international education agent.
-(Agents please note that the International Supplementary form is no longer required.)

-- Domestic applicants who may be eligible to apply as an Indigenous applicant should contact the HMS Admissions team or contact the Centre for Aboriginal Medical and Dental Health (CAMDH) regarding this pathway.
+- Domestic applicants who may be eligible to apply as an Indigenous applicant should contact the Specialist Admissions team or contact the Centre for Aboriginal Medical and Dental Health (CAMDH) regarding this pathway.

-- Domestic applicants who may be eligible to apply as a rural applicant should include the Rural Eligibility form with their application.
+- Domestic applicants who may be eligible to apply as a rural applicant should submit the Rural Eligibility form with their application.

-- The School of Allied Health will carry out interviews for shortlisted applicants during October.
+- The School of Allied Health plan to carry out interviews for shortlisted domestic and international applicants during October.

-- For all applicants, offers for the DPM will commence November and continue until all places are filled.
-Timing of subsequent round offers will depend on the outcome of previous rounds.
+- Offers are planned to commence during November.
+Timing of subsequent round offers will depend on the outcome of previous rounds

-- An offer for a place in the DPM cannot automatically be deferred; in exceptional circumstances, a deferral request may be considered on a case-by-case basis.
+- An offer cannot automatically be deferred; in exceptional circumstances, a deferral request may be considered on a case-by-case basis.
 Applicants should consider their personal circumstances and apply during an admissions period where they are prepared to commence should they receive an offer.

 Australian citizens (including dual citizenship holders), permanent residents and New Zealand citizens must apply for a domestic place.

-Graduate applicants for Dentistry, Podiatric Medicine, Optometry, Pharmacy or Social Work who believe they fit the rural definition must include the Rural Eligibility Form with their application in order to be considered for a Rural place.
+Graduate applicants for Dentistry, Podiatric Medicine, Optometry, Pharmacy or Social Work who believe they fit the rural definition must submit UWA's Graduate Rural Eligibility form to be considered for a Rural place.
 Domestic graduate applicants for Medicine will indicate their eligibility via GEMSAS.
 Contact the Specialist Admissions team for further information.

 - An offer for an international place will lapse if the applicant’s residency status changes before commencement.
 Applicants in this situation will need to re-apply during the next admissions period for a domestic place.

-- A student whose residency status changes after commencement cannot be guaranteed a domestic place in the DPM.
+- A student whose residency status changes after commencement cannot be guaranteed a domestic place in a course subject to quotas.

 - English language competency requirement